Mahendra Highway: Overview

 South of the highway are five official border crossing points between Nepal and India.
 The highway spans over 500 bridges.

 Infrastructure in Nepal remains neglected despite the very few "highways" that exist.
 The busiest highways, including Prithivi Highway, all suffer from heavy traffic.

-The highway runs through all the provinces of Nepal except Karnali Province .Mahendra Highway touches all the districts of Terai out of the 20 districts except Parsa.
-It also touches 2 mountainous districts Arghakhanchi and Makwanpur.
+The highway runs through all the provinces of Nepal except Karnali Province.
+Mahendra Highway touches all the districts of Terai out of the 20 districts except Parsa.
+It also touches two hilly districts Arghakhanchi and Makwanpur.

-The Highway is currently a part of United Nation’s Asian Highway (AH) project.
+The Highway is currently a part of the United Nation’s Asian Highway (AH) project.

 History

-Earlier, the highway connecting the east-west region was only limited to postal highway during the Rana period.
-However, this highway was not a full paved or black topped road.
-It was only limited till Rapti river in the west and did not include the 4 western districts of Banke, Bardiya, Kailali and Kanchanpur which were famously known as Naya Muluk.
-Nepalese were compelled to travel via Indian territory while visiting from one district to another district be it in Chitwan or Naya Muluk due to dense forested region as well as north-south sans bridges.
-It was precisely to end this dependence on India that King Mahendra initiated the idea for an east-west highway, after whom the it is now named.
+Earlier, the highway connecting the east-west region was only limited to postal highways during the Rana period.
+However, this highway was not a fully paved or black-topped road.
+It was only limited to the Rapti river in the west and did not include the 4 western districts of Banke, Bardiya, Kailali and Kanchanpur which were famously known as Naya Muluk.
+Nepalese were compelled to travel via Indian territory while visiting from one district to another district, be it in Chitwan or Naya Muluk, due to the dense forested region as well as north-south sans bridges.
+It was precisely to end this dependence on India that King Mahendra initiated the idea for an east-west highway, after whom it is now named.
 Due to lack of enough budget it was constructed with economic and technical assistance from various countries.
 King Mahendra had initially requested India to build this highway.
 However, when India refused, they sought the help of the Soviet Union.
 India was also attracted after the road from Dhalkebar to Pathalaiya was built by Soviet Union.
 Similarly, the section from Mechi-Dhalkebar (Jhapa to Janakpur) was constructed by India, while the Hetauda-Narayanghat section was constructed by USA Aid through Asian Development Bank and the Narayanghat-Butwal section by the United Kingdom.
 Lastly, the Butwal-Kohalpur section was constructed by India.
 In 1961, King Mahendra laid the foundation stone for the construction of the Highway at Gaidakot.
 The highway was later named Mahendra Highway in honor of King Mahendra.
 The highway has greatly contributed to the all round socio-economic development of the country.
 The highway project started in 1961 and the whole highway was finally finished in 2000 when the westernmost section of the highway was completed.
 Currently, the highway is being expanded to four lanes.